RHIT-CSSE/csse332/ClassMaterials/Exam2Prep/exam2guide.md

   to read a variable while in an inconsistent state
 * Busywaits and weird semaphore functions are never needed to solve the problem
+* BUT if you are stuck and can't figure out how to solve a problem the normal way, busywaits and weird semaphore functions are worth a lot more than nothing

 ### How we will grade